 Bur Oak, Quercus macrocarpa

 Dr. Howard Arnott, a University of Texas at Arlington biology professor examined the samples of the limb and found the limb was 226 years old.
-That led him to calculate the age of the tree to be over 400 years old.
+That led him to calculate the age of the tree to be over 400 years old and possibly over 500 years old.
 The Bur Oak is at least twice the age previously thought which is the reason for the name change to Quadricentennial.
 The tree could well be the oldest documented living thing in Plano.
 Its location in Bob Woodruff Park, referred to as a hardwood bottomland forest, is historically subject to flooding; therefore the soil is very rich and contains sediment brought in from other areas by heavy rains and flooding.